Disappointed with Objectified

 I’m sure by now most of you would have heard about Objectified, a documentary on Industrial Design by Gary Hustwit of Helvetica fame.
 News of it is running all over the design blogosphere, I caught wind of it from Core77.

-So I decided to visit the Objectified website, and to my surprised it was a blog.
-I though good, they want to talk, so I left a comment (reproduced here):
+So I decided to visit the Objectified website, and to my surprise, it was a blog.
+So I left a comment (reproduced here):

 Great to see this and am excited on its release.
 However I did noticed a serious lack of viewpoints from Asian designers.
 As it is now, I think this would biased the film towards the usual designer suspects from the west, the majority of which the world already know a lot about.
 They are the so called “design superstars”.